Scope Proposal & Explainer

 </aside>

-The primary use-case that I’m trying to address is one in which component-styles are “locked-in” to avoid cross-contamination, but global styles are used to “tie it all together” with consistent patterns like typography and branding.
+The primary use-case that we’re trying to address is one in which component-styles are “locked-in” to avoid cross-contamination, but global styles are used to “tie it all together” with consistent patterns like typography and branding.
 The desired behavior is to prevent scoped styles from leaking out, without getting in the way of global patterns that should flow through easily.

 If we give scope proximity more weight than specificity, authors are left with very few tools to manage that relationship.
 By putting proximity below specificity, authors can manage it in several ways:

 This in-but-not-out approach also matches the existing JS tools & CSS naming conventions that authors already use.
 Those tools add lower-boundaries, and a single attribute-selector of increased specificity – very easy to override from the global scope.
-I think this low-weight approach to scope is also backed up by…
+We think this low-weight approach to scope is also backed up by…

 Meanwhile, encapsulation could be expanded for use in the light DOM, and proposal would continue to be distinct – covering a significantly different set of use-cases.